 Examine whether the act of lip-smacking is accompanied by other symptoms such as nausea, fever, lack of appetite, or pain.
 If your dog displays any of the signs mentioned above, you should have him examined by a veterinarian.

-You can shoot videos or click images of your dog’s actions to let the veterinarian notice all of your dog’s changes in behavior.
+You can shoot videos or click images of your dog’s actions to let the veterinarian notice your dog’s behavior changes.
 This can lead to a more accurate diagnosis.

 Before we wrap up, we’d want to emphasize that, whatever the cause, if your dog licks his lips regularly, you should investigate further.
 There could be various reasons why your dog is behaving this way.
 Never disregard your dog’s behavior and never try to solve a problem at home without consulting a veterinarian.